 - Our curriculum will be open source, which means it will be constantly refined and kept innovative by our team, alumni and hiring network

 The code school industry is still defining itself and navigating the best business model for success.
 Here in Tampa Bay, we are not searching.
-We are pioneering what we believe to be the best way to implement this type of education to our community.
+We are pioneering what we believe to be the best way to implement this type of education in our community.
 We are disrupting other models to bring the best platform to deliver high quality, immersive code education to Florida.
-We are the only not-profit immersive code school not only in Tampa Bay, but in the state of Florida.
-We are teaching what our employers and students need to have the skills that make them valuable and competitive in their careers post graduation, full-stack web development.
+We are the only non-profit immersive code school not only in Tampa Bay but in the state of Florida.
+We are teaching what our employers and students need to have the skills that make them valuable and competitive in their careers post-graduation, full-stack web development.
 We are opening our curriculum to be enhanced and refined by everyone so we continue to be proactive and surpass the development needs so junior developers can make an impact immediately and ongoing.

 Although The Iron Yard failed, something new and better has emerged.
 As you can say the phoenixes are rising from the ashes and allowing us to deliver a better and more sustainable model of this education to learners locally.
 We are at the cutting edge of delivering this type of education, and Suncoast Developers Guild is proud to be doing it right here in St. Petersburg, Florida.